raysan5/riconpacker/README.md

 # rIconPacker

-A simple and easy-to-use icon packer.
+A simple and easy-to-use icons packer.

 Pack/Unpack icon files, load icon and add new image sizes or just export icon images.